It can feel like there are some many things to do before travel.

 Research the best way to withdraw money whilst abroad to minimise charges.
 There are many travel credit cards available that offer low withdrawal rates so do some research and order one.
 It will save you a huge amount as you travel.

 Get your phone unlocked.
-It can save alot of money to buy cheap ‘pay as you go’ SIM cards whilst you travel but this is only possible if your phone is unlocked.
+It can save a lot of money to buy cheap ‘pay as you go’ SIM cards whilst you travel (see a great option for virtual SIM cards here) but this is only possible if your phone is unlocked.
 Most phone providers have details of how to do this on their website.

 Set up mail forwarding.
 If someone is going to be moving into your home whilst you’re away or the property will be left empty, then it might be a good idea to get your mail forwarded to someone you trust, or use a company who will scan and email copies of your post.